nagi/findaface/README.md

 # Findaface

 When given a path to a picture, this gem attempts to determins whether it contains faces and thus might be appropriate for a profile image.
+It is looking for faces bigger than 80 pixels squared.

 It is a modified then gemified version of George Ogata's [find-face](https://github.com/howaboutwe/find-face).
 If you want a CLI that indicates where the biggest face in an image is, then use the original.